bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 So we couldn't batch it together with a signature validation or with a taproot commitment openings.
 So probably there are other signature aggregation schemes that more different from music that would actually allow for fetch validation.
 So yeah, really, it's like, as you say, like you could construct it basically from music, but music is overkill.
-And that's the reason not to
+And that's the reason not to do that.

-Speaker 0: 00:33:00
+Speaker 0: 00:33:01

-do that.
 The Belaraneva scheme is simpler and would work.

 Speaker 1: 00:33:05